The 8 Emotional Stages of Launching

 And learning.
 And learning.
 And learning.

-You’re learning about yourself and possibly your team in the process.
+You’re learning about yourself, your subject of expertise, and possibly your team in the process.

-You’re getting clarity about your brand beliefs, values, and even how your brand point of view and stance really does distinguish you from others in your field.
+You’re getting clarity about your core beliefs, values, and even how your point of view and stance really does distinguish you from others in your field.